Integrate your app with an Azure Virtual Network

 To enable integration simply click on the VNET you wish to integrate with.
 After you select the VNET, your app will be automatically restarted for the changes to take effect.

 Enable Point to Site in a Classic VNET

 If your VNET does not have a gateway nor has Point to Site then you have to set that up first.
 To do this for a Classic VNET, go to the Azure Portal and bring up the list of Virtual Networks(classic).
 From here click on the network you want to integrate with and click on the big box under Essentials called VPN Connections.
 From here you can create your point to site VPN and even have it create a gateway.
 After you go through the point to site with gateway creation experience it will be about 30 minutes before it is ready.

 Enabling Point to Site in a Resource Manager VNET

-To configure a Resource Manager VNET with a gateway and Point to Site you need to use PowerShell as documented here, Configure a Point-to-Site connection to a virtual network using PowerShell.
+To configure a Resource Manager VNET with a gateway and Point to Site, you can use either PowerShell as documented here, Configure a Point-to-Site connection to a virtual network using PowerShell or use the Azure Portal as documented here, Configure a Point-to-Site connection to a VNet using the Azure Portal.
 The UI to perform this capability is not yet available.